How to Treat Sciatica: 5 Effective Home Exercises

 Start by lying on your stomach, then rest on your forearms.
 Keep your elbows bent at each side and your neck straight while you look at the floor.

 Arch your back by pushing down on the floor with your hands, and keep your hips on the floor.
 When done correctly, you will feel a slight pull in your stomach muscles.
 Inhale and hold this position for approximately 5 to 10 seconds, then return to your starting point.
+Take a look at these chirp plexus wheel reviews to choose the best massager for you.

 Repeat this exercise 10 times.